chefburgess/unitree_g1_webrtc/README.md

 | 22 | refuse | Use sparingly |
 | 99 | release_arm | Always call after gesture |

-Custom gestures are recorded via the Unitree app training mode and appear in `GetActionList` results.
+Custom gestures are recorded via the Unitree app training mode and appear in GetActionList results.
+However, triggering them programmatically via api_id 7112 over WebRTC consistently returns error 7403.
+The arm service acknowledges the request (code 0 from the RockChip) but the motion controller does not execute — suspected cause is an FSM state precondition that is not being met by the external WebRTC client.
+The exact FSM state required to unlock 7112 dispatch has not yet been confirmed.
+Investigation ongoing — contributions welcome.

 ---